dome9/cloud-bots/README.md

 ```

 ### Deploy the fucnction via CloudFormation template
-For YOUR-BUCKET-NAME, put in the name of a bucket that remediation-function.zip can be uploaded to.
+For YOUR_BUCKET_NAME, put in the name of a bucket that remediation-function.zip can be uploaded to.
 ```
 aws cloudformation package    \
 --template-file ./deployment_cft.yaml    \
 --output-template-file serverless-output.yaml    \
---s3-bucket <YOUR-BUCKET-NAME>
+--s3-bucket <YOUR_BUCKET_NAME>

 aws cloudformation deploy \
 --template-file ./serverless-output.yaml \